 Next is one of the artistic expressions that inspired the Gardens of Aranjuez.
 It is an Arbour from the early 20th century called Rusiñol because it was subsequently painted by this artist, who received the first prize medal at the medieval Exhibition of Fine Arts in 1908.
 Santiago Rusiñol established his residence in Aranjuez until the end of his days, and the gardens were almost exclusively the main theme of his work in the second half of his life.

 34. The Royal Pavilions

-Now, we are at a square with five picturesque Pavilions.
+Now, we are with the audioguide at a square with five picturesque Pavilions.
 The largest was erected by Bonavia in 1754, while the remaining four were built during the reign of Charles III so the Prince and Princess of Asturias, Charles and Maria Luisa, could use them as recreational areas.
 Subsequently, a small octagonal garden was built between them, which as an honour courtyard separated the Pier path and the main pavilion.

 Here we can see one of the Unique Trees of the Autonomous Community of Madrid.
 It is a London plane tree reaching 56 m in height.
 The first seeds of this species were brought to Aranjuez in 1778 from Louisiana.

 35. The Royal Pier and The Royal Barge Museum